-Comments from the National Roads Authority are noted below.
+The Authority received and considered comments from the National Roads Authority.

 As per your email dated May 11th, 2023, the NRA has reviewed the above-mentioned planning proposal.
 Please find below our comments and recommendations based on the site plan provided.